top of page

 The relentless pursuit of "feeling good" is a deceptive siren call.
 If we organize our lives solely around maximizing pleasant sensations or avoiding discomfort, we invariably shy away from the challenges that forge genuine growth and meaning.
 In The Happiness Hypothesis, Jonathan Haidt illustrates this with his "rider on the elephant" metaphor.
 Our rational mind is the small rider, attempting to steer the massive, powerful emotional elephant.
 While the rider can exert some control, the elephant ultimately has the momentum.
 True, lasting happiness, Haidt argues, doesn't come from forcing the elephant to feel good, but from aligning the rider and the elephant on a path that leads to a life that they both agree on—a life characterized by purpose, strong relationships, engagement in meaningful activities, and a sense of contribution.
 Happiness is a byproduct of living well, not a goal to be directly chased.
 A good life is a life where actions align with deeply held values, not merely fleeting desires.

-The trap of "feeling smart" versus "being smart" reveals this distinction clearly.
+The distinction of "feeling smart" versus "being smart" can help us understand the distinction between "feeling good" and "living a good life".
 If our primary goal is to feel intelligent, we might avoid any situation that exposes our ignorance, any debate that challenges our preconceived notions.
 Yet, true intelligence, true learning, demands that we frequently grapple with feeling "stupid" as we confront new information, stretch our understanding, and acknowledge our limitations.
+Similarly, getting drunk or watching Netflix on a binge might make us feel good but it certainly does not help us build a good life.

 This brings us to Viktor Frankl.
 Surviving the unimaginable horrors of Auschwitz, Frankl articulated a radical truth: while we cannot always control our external circumstances, we retain the ultimate freedom to choose how we react to them.
 This has nothing to do with "positive thinking" or pretending to feel good in the face of despair.
 Instead, it embodies a fierce internal resolve not to lose more than life takes away from us.
 Frankl chose to construct his book, Man's Search for Meaning, in his mind during his imprisonment.
 This act was not about making himself "feel happy"; it was about preserving his identity, his dignity, and his intellectual self, even as his physical freedom and basic humanity were systematically stripped away.
 It was a conscious choice to live a life that made sense, given the unspeakable circumstances, rather than succumb to nihilism or passively accept his fate.
 Such a choice cultivates a deep sense of self-worth that no external force can truly diminish.